-When mentally or emotionally stressed people tend to either hold their breath, or breathe using the abdomen and the chest.
+When mentally or emotionally stressed people tend to either hold their breath, or breathe using the abdomen and the chest, which is bad for the mental health, if we really want to improve our mental or emotional health there are some good old tips to inspire dreams and health and can actually make us feel better about ourselves.
 This creates physical tension and pain that reinforces our mental and emotional stress, and reduces the amount of oxygen that is available to the brain due to more shallow breathing.
 Because the brain prioritizes lower brain structures necessary for survival, the frontal lobes which are in charge of executive functioning are the first parts of the brain to be deprived of oxygen.
 In the iNLP Center training you learn how to deal with this, for example as a result, in stressful situations where we need all of our resources to make good decisions, the front of our brain is offline and we behave inappropriately or make poor decisions.

 Diaphragmatic breathing when under stress helps to optimize brain function, in advance make sure you get peptides online.
 A common diaphragmatic breathing exercise is as follow;

 - Sit or lie comfortably, with loose garments.